"Dedicated" VS. "Converted" Pole Position 2

 I already owned a "Converted" PP2, but was in the fortunate situation of acquiring a "Dedicated" PP2 , so I though I would share my findings of a side-by-side comparison for the collecting community.

-These next few pictures illustrate the difference between a Converted PP2 game which was an upgrade kit to a PP1 cab, and a "Genuine" (original dedicated ) PP2 cab.
+These next few pictures illustrate the difference between a Converted PP2 game which was an upgrade kit to a PP1 cab, and a "Genuine" (original dedicated ) PP2 cab, which was most likely manufactured in Ireland.

 Enjoy.